benkertp/adv-r/Chapter6_Functions.md

 #> Error in j05(): I'm an error
 ```

 An error indicates that something has gone wrong, and forces the user to deal with the problem.
-Some languages (like C, Go, and Rust) rely on special return values to indicate problems, but in R you should always throw an error.
+Some languages (like C, Go, and Rust) rely on special return values to indicate problems, but **in R you should always throw an error**.
 You'll learn more about errors, and how to handle them, in Chapter \@ref(conditions).

 ### Exit handlers {#on-exit}
 \indexc{on.exit()}